QGreenland-Net/ogdc-helm/README.md

-If you have submitted a workflow and Argo's interface reports that there is a problem due to the artifact repository not being configured, it might just be tjhat the `minio` service is not yet fully operational.
+If you have submitted a workflow and Argo's interface reports that there is a problem due to the artifact repository not being configured, it might just be that the `minio` service is not yet fully operational.
 Try again after a few minutes!

 > [!TODO]